 However, moving on is also a very normal part of life and can sometimes be a response to a demanding or stressful work environment.
 When supporting young people, practitioners can sometimes be encouraged to place the needs of the service above their own and staying in an otherwise harmful environment.
 This guide is not intended to discourage individuals from making those decisions, but rather help organisations in creating environments where people would like to stay.

-Perhaps ironically, just how retention is crucial for consistency in relationships, in turn organisational consistency leads to retention.
-While we are able to name factors that contribute to retention, central to all of it a sense of being able to rely on the organisation to provide those things consistently.
+Just as retention is crucial for consistency in relationships, in turn organisational consistency leads to retention.
+While we can name factors that contribute to retention, central to all of it a sense of being able to rely on the organisation to provide those factors consistently.
 Reliability and trust enable the staff to plan ahead and feel safe while doing their work.

 It can feel like retention is a difficult aspect to improve, because the task seems so big and insurmountable.
 Often it isn’t within a single person’s control to change pay scales, shift patterns or workloads.
 However, that does not mean that over time retention cannot be improved.